Troubleshooting GPS-RTK

 Test GPS on Mainboard

-We have checked that GPS works alone, let’s see if it would together with mainboard.
-Plug GPS into mainboard.
+We have checked that GPS works alone, let’s see if it would together with the mainboard.
+Plug the GPS into the mainboard.
 Everything should light up and start flashing.
-Wait until you are GREEN or RED/GREEN.

-Then SSH into OpenMower console.
-In the home directory there’s do ./start_ros_bash.sh which should take you to a bash inside the docker, then you can do rostopic list to list all topics and rostopic echo -c -w 5 /xbot_driver_gps/xb_pose to look at the GPS data.
-There’s a position and some accuracy number in meters.
+There you can run rostopic list to list all topics and rostopic echo --clear -w 5 /xbot_driver_gps/xb_pose to look at the GPS data.

 header: